aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/insertchart/_index.md

 ## InsertChart(ChartType, float, float, float, float, int) {#insertchart}

-Creates a new Chart, initialize it with sample series data and settings and inserts it to the specified position in the collection.
+Creates a new chart, initializes it with sample series data and settings, and inserts it into the shape collection at the specified index.

 ```csharp
 public IChart InsertChart(ChartType type, float x, float y, float width, float height, int index)